lashombpLQCD/ShadedSubtractionPlots/README.md

 ```
 $ pip install seaborn
 ```
-3. If, for some reason, you receive the error message, "No module named X", then simply run the following command to install the required module,
+3. If, for some reason, you receive the error message, "No module named X", then simply run the following command to install the required module:
 ```
 $ pip install X
 ```